Outer Kitsissut

-Outer Kitsissut (Ydre Kitsissut, old spelling Ydre Kitsigsut), also known as Thorstein Islands or Torstein Islands, is an island group in the Kujalleq municipality in southern Greenland.
+Outer Kitsissut (Kitsissut Avalliit; Ydre Kitsissut, old spelling Ydre Kitsigsut), also known as Thorstein Islands or Torstein Islands, is an island group in the Kujalleq municipality in southern Greenland.
+Outer Kitsissut is an important ecological area, primarily for its position as a breeding ground for seabirds, and is classified as a Ramsar site.
+Closest major settlements include Arsuk, Qassimiut and Qaqortoq.

 Geography

 Outer Kitsissut is located 9.5 km to the west-north-west of Cape Desolation 5 km from the shore.
 It is a compact cluster of small islets and rocks, with a length of 10 km and a width of 5 km.
 The highest and largest islet is Thorstein Island in the centre of the group, having a maximum length of about 0.7 km with a maximum height of 116 m.

 The Inner Kitsissut group lies 4 km to the northeast of the northern end of the cluster at the mouth of the Coppermine Bay.

+Ecology

+The Kitsissut archipelago is known as the only breeding reserve for birds of southern Greenland.
+As of 1992, major breeding species include the northern fulmar (Fulmarus glacialis), razorbill (Alca torda), black-legged kittiwake (Rissa tridactyla), and Atlantic puffin (Fratercula arctica), together with various Larus, Uria and Somateria species.
+However, significant decline has been reported from several birds in the 1992 report based on previous reports of the 70s, largely due to a prolonged cold climate during the 1991/92 winter, including habitat disturbances from egg harvesting.
+A preliminary study from 2009 till 2011 reported further significant population decline from egg harvesting, although some species with more inaccessible nests are less prone to decline.